-The Early Intervention Central Billing Office (EICOB) is comprised of four unique but collaborative units that aid the Illinois Department of Human services in meeting the objectives of the state’s Early Intervention (EI) program.
+The Early Intervention Central Billing Office (EICBO) is comprised of four unique but collaborative units that aid the Illinois Department of Human Services (IDHS) in meeting the objectives of the state’s Early Intervention (EI) program.

-Central Support is responsible for the processing and distribution of all incoming and outgoing mail of the Central Billing Office.
-They complete all claim preparation tasks.
-They are responsible for all of the printing and mailing for the Central Billing Office.
-Central Support is also responsible for the management and security of all paper claims.
+The Central Support unit is responsible for the processing and distribution of all incoming and outgoing mail of the Central Billing Office, completing all claim preparation tasks, and is responsible for all of the printing and mailing for the Central Billing Office.
+Members of this unit are also responsible for the management and security of all paper claims.

 The Claims Processing unit is responsible for the adjudication of both paper and electronic claims received by the Central Billing Office.
-The members of this unit provide technical assistance in all areas of the claims processing cycle.
+Members of this unit provide technical assistance in all areas of the claims processing cycle.

-The Billing Unit works with EI providers whom have opted to take advantage of the service offered by the unit.
-This unit codes claims for submission to the participant’s insurance carrier, follows up on those claims and provides claim status to providers, as well as processing secondary claims to the EICBO on the EI provider’s behalf.
+The Billing unit works with EI providers whom have opted to take advantage of the service offered by the unit.
+Member of this unit codes claims for submission to the participant’s insurance carrier, follows up on those claims and provides claim status to providers, as well as, processing secondary claims to the EICBO on the EI provider’s behalf.

 Family Fee (FF) is overseen by a Family Fee Accountant that operates within the Billing unit.
 Inquiries related to Family Fee are directed and responded to by the Family Fee Accountant.
 The FF Accountant is also responsible for processing refunds and payments received from both EI providers and families.